 will become like this.

-To cloak my affiliate link, I used ThirstyAffiliates plugin and I would recommend it for your website too.
+I use the ThirstyAffiliates plugin to cloak my affiliate link, and I would recommend it for your website.

 Okay, Let’s back to the topic.

 I recommended you use the ThirstyAffiliates Plugin for various reasons.
 First, it helps you cloak affiliate links.
 And next, it can also support you to keep track of affiliate link clicks at Google Analytics.